jkramer5103/X-Hunter/README.md

 # X-Hunter

-In X-Hunter, experience the thrill of the chase as players team up to hunt the elusive Mr. X!
-Both Mr. X and the hunters strategically use public transportation to traverse the game map.
+In X-Hunter, experience the thrill of the chase as players team up to hunt the elusive Mr. X in Real Life!
+Both Mr. X and the hunters strategically use public transportation to traverse your City.

 The game features: